How do I know when I should seek therapy?

 What can we expect during testing?

-Psychological evaluations usually involve a one hour intake session with the parent and child, and two to six hours of psychological testing depending on what the referral question is.
+Psychological evaluations usually involve a one hour intake session with the patient or parent and child, and two to six hours of psychological testing depending on what the referral question is.

 What’s the difference between “psychological,” “neuropsychological,” “educational,” “psychoeducational,” and “academic” testing?